ros-workshop/sensor-integration/README.md

 ## Sensor Integration

-In this section, we'll work with a simulated model of a [Clearpath Husky](https://www.clearpathrobotics.com/husky-unmanned-ground-vehicle-robot/).
+In this section, we'll work with a simulated model of a [Clearpath Husky robot](https://www.clearpathrobotics.com/husky-unmanned-ground-vehicle-robot/).
 We will first launch it in Gazebo, which will provide us the environment that the robot will interact with, and then we'll control its movements.

-### Gazebo Simulation
+### Gazebo Husky Simulation

-#### Dependencies

-`husky_simulator` and `husky_viz` are the packages that we'll be working with.
-You would have installed these in the "Preparation" section.

-#### Running Husky in Gazebo

-Run the following commands in separate terminals
+**Important Note**: Gazebo downloads and caches it's 3D assets from the internet in the background.
+If you haven't launched a Gazebo world before, it may appear to hang for ten minutes or more while the assets are downloaded in the background.
+The download servers are slow and often fail.
+To pre-download the assets, visit [this repo](https://github.com/osrf/gazebo_models) and download the assets (Hint: Use "Download ZIP").
+To install, unzip the files into `~/.gazebo/models/`.

+To launch a simulated world and robot, run these commands at the same time in separate terminals:

 ```bash
 # Launches Husky with a SICK LMS1XX lidar and and IMU, in an empty world within Gazebo.